mcpmessenger/shine-skincare-app/backend/README.md

 We welcome security researchers and contributors!
 If you find a vulnerability or security issue, please report it responsibly.
 Do not publicly disclose vulnerabilities without first contacting the maintainers.
 Responsible disclosures may be eligible for a reward.

+## What We've Tried (Security & Deployment)
+- All secrets and environment variables are managed via the AWS Console (Elastic Beanstalk for backend, Amplify for frontend) and are never committed to GitHub.
+- `.env*` files are included in `.gitignore` and `.ebignore` to prevent accidental leaks.
+- We run pre-commit checks and recommend using tools like `trufflehog` or `gitleaks` to scan for secrets before pushing.
+- The backend is deployed on AWS Elastic Beanstalk (Python platform, no Docker), and the frontend is deployed via AWS Amplify with GitHub integration.
+- All dependencies are pinned and reviewed for security updates.
+- We monitor deployment logs and health checks for anomalies.

-To report a bug or vulnerability, please open an issue or email the maintainers directly.
+If you discover a bug or vulnerability, please open an issue or email the maintainers directly.
+We appreciate responsible disclosure and will work with you to resolve any issues.

-## Deployment Overview (Updated July 2025)
+# Deployment Flow

+## Frontend (AWS Amplify)
+- Source code is managed in GitHub.
+- On push to the main branch, AWS Amplify automatically builds and deploys the frontend.
-- **Frontend:** Deployed via AWS Amplify, with all environment variables managed in the Amplify Console.
-Do not commit secrets to the repo.
+- All frontend environment variables (e.g., `NEXT_PUBLIC_BACKEND_URL`) are set in the Amplify Console, not in the repo.
-- **Backend:** Deployed via AWS Elastic Beanstalk (EB CLI, Python platform, no Docker).
-Vercel and Railway are no longer used for backend deployment.

-## Health Check

-- The backend provides a health check endpoint at `/api/health` for monitoring.
+- No secrets are ever committed to GitHub.

+## Backend (AWS Elastic Beanstalk)
+- Source code is managed in GitHub.
+- Backend is deployed using the EB CLI (`eb deploy`) to an Elastic Beanstalk environment (Python platform, no Docker).
+- All backend environment variables and secrets are set in the AWS Console for the EB environment.
+- Pre-commit checks and secret scans are run before every push.
+- After deployment, health checks and logs are monitored to ensure the app is running correctly.

 ---